How can a breakaway political party succeed in the UK?

 That leaves Labour London-like politically isolated – almost as far from the other segments as Scotland’s or Wales’ groups: these 121 seats are going to form the battleground between the Corbyn Labour party and the Independent Group.
 If, breaking with historical precedent, this new grouping captures this territory, expect a smart Labour rump to swing towards trying to unite Labour Left-Behind and the Knife-Edge Northwest and an ambitious Independent Group building out centrist, Europhile appeal into the Centre-Right Southeast.

-To learn more about how Clusters uses segmentation and research to help your business grow, call 020 3950 6624 or get in touch here.
+To learn more about how Clusters uses segmentation and market research to help your business grow, call us on 020 3950 6624 or get in touch here.